lchestnutt/cardiotensor/paper/paper.md

 # Statement of Need

 Despite major advances in high-resolution 3D imaging, there is a lack of open-source tools to analyze cardiomyocyte orientation in large volumetric datasets.
 Most established frameworks were developed for diffusion tensor MRI (DT-MRI), where orientation is inferred from water diffusion.
 Examples include MRtrix3 [@tournier_mrtrix3_2019], DIPY [@garyfallidis_dipy_2014], and DSI Studio [@yeh_dsi_2025].
-While powerful for diffusion-based neuroimaging and cardiac applications [@mekkaoui_diffusion_2017], these packages are not designed to handle direct image-gradient–based orientation estimation or the teravoxel-scale datasets produced by synchrotron tomography, micro-CT, or optical imaging.
+While powerful for diffusion-based neuro and cardiac applications [@mekkaoui_diffusion_2017], these packages are not designed to handle direct image-gradient–based orientation estimation or the teravoxel-scale datasets produced by synchrotron tomography, micro-CT, or 3D optical microscopy.

 For non-diffusion imaging modalities, researchers have historically relied on custom structure tensor implementations to estimate fiber orientation directly from image intensity gradients.
 However, most of these are in-house codes, often unpublished or not generalizable.
 For example, structure tensor analysis has been applied in the heart using micro-CT [@reichardt_fiber_2020], microscopy [@dileep_cardiomyocyte_2023; @garcia-canadilla_detailed_2022], and synchrotron tomography [@dejea_comprehensive_2019], but these methods were tailored to specific datasets and lacked scalability or public availability.

 Cardiotensor addresses this gap by providing an open-source Python package specifically tailored to structure tensor analysis of large cardiac volumes.
 Rather than relying on diffusion modeling, cardiotensor infers tissue orientation directly from image intensity gradients, making it applicable across a wide range of modalities.
 Previous studies have demonstrated strong agreement between structure tensor–based orientation and DT-MRI–derived metrics when applied to the same human hearts [@teh_validation_2016].
 The package supports full pipelines from raw image stacks to fiber orientation maps and tractography.
 Its architecture is optimized for large datasets, using chunked and parallel processing suitable for high-performance computing environments.

 Cardiotensor has already been successfully applied in published work to characterize 3D cardiomyocyte architecture in healthy and diseased human hearts using synchrotron tomography [@brunet_multidimensional_2024] to datasets over a terabyte in size.
 While cardiotensor was conceived for cardiac imaging, the package is modality‑ and tissue‑agnostic.
-Any volumetric dataset exhibiting coherent fibrous or laminar microstructure can be analyzed, including brain white matter, skeletal muscle, and tendon.
+Any volumetric dataset exhibiting coherent fibrous microstructure can be analyzed, including brain white matter, skeletal muscle, and tendon.
 This generality makes the library useful for both cardiovascular and broader anatomical or histological studies.

 ![Cardiotensor pipeline for 3D cardiac orientation analysis and tractography.
 (a) Input whole‑ or partial‑heart volume with optional myocardial mask.